|Suffrage procession in Minneapolis on May 2, 1914

 From the collections of the Minnesota Historical Society

-In some ways, it is surprising to think that less than 100 years ago, women in America could not vote.
-I was a toddler in Louisiana when that state ratified the 19th Amendment in 1970 – 50 years after initially rejecting it.
-And Mississippi didn’t ratify the 19th Amendment until 1984!
 Now the right to participate in government is one that we Americans take for granted – so much so that less than half of the population votes unless it is a Presidential election year.
 In 2008, the voter turnout was 63%, a high water mark that is low in comparison with most countries.
 In U.S. local elections, the voter turnout is even lower.
 Many of the mayors of major U.S. cities are elected with single-digit turnout.
+That’s just shameful.

 So that’s why I never miss the chance to vote.
 I’m doing it for my Grandma Lillian.
 And for everyone else who can’t follow their dreams.